Ángel Rodríguez (footballer, born 1972)

-Ángel Ildefonso Rodríguez Nebreda (born 2 January 1972) is a Spanish retired footballer who played as a midfielder, and a current manager.
+Ángel Ildefonso Rodríguez Nebreda (born 2 January 1972) is a Spanish retired footballer who played as a midfielder, and is a current manager.

 Playing career

 Born in León, Castile and León, Rodríguez played Segunda División B well into his 20s, representing CD Alcoyano, CD Mensajero and Córdoba CF. In 1995, he moved to UD Las Palmas, helping in their promotion to Segunda División in his first season.

 Rodríguez moved to fellow second division side CD Numancia in January 1998, being a regular starter during the 1998–99 campaign as the club achieved a first-ever promotion to La Liga.
 He moved to Sevilla FC in the top tier in the 1999 summer, and made his debut in the category on 29 August, coming on as a second-half substitute for Francisco in a 1–2 away loss against RC Celta de Vigo.

 Rodríguez left Sevilla after the club's relegation, and subsequently signed for CA Osasuna still in the first division.
 He featured sparingly during his one-season spell, and then agreed to a deal with second division side Polideportivo Ejido in 2001.

 On 26 July 2004, after three years as a starter at Poli, Rodríguez joined Recreativo de Huelva also in the division two.
 He left in the following year to return to Alcoyano, but moved to Tercera División side CD Roquetas in January 2006.

 Rodríguez returned to the third division in 2007, with UD Villa de Santa Brígida.
 In 2009, after the club's relegation, he retired at the age of 36.